 Ultravate comes in the form of a lotion.

-The FDA-approved label for Ultravate lists common side effects including headache, skin atrophy (thinning and wrinkling of skin and/or visible depressions), and spider veins.
+The FDA-approved label for Ultravate lists common side effects including headache, skin atrophy (thinning, wrinkling, or visible depressions of the skin), and spider veins.
 Topical corticosteroids have also been known to cause stretch marks, excessive hair growth, secondary infection, perioral dermatitis (rash around the mouth), allergic contact dermatitis, and folliculitis (inflammation of hair follicles).

-Rare but serious side effects for corticosteroids include high blood sugar and reversible hypothalamic-pituitary-adrenal axis suppression (a dysfunction of the adrenal system).
+Rare but serious side effects for corticosteroids include high blood sugar, systemic toxicity (especially in children), cataracts, glaucoma, and reversible hypothalamic-pituitary-adrenal axis suppression (a dysfunction of the adrenal system).

 For more details about this treatment, visit: